Chiropractic Treatment for Back Pain from Workstation Ergonomics

 You can even be at risk for back injury by not doing anything.
 According to Spine Health, the healthy body can only tolerate staying in one position for about 20 minutes, which is why you feel uncomfortable sitting on an airplane.
 But the repetitive movement can also cause issues.
 Frequent or repetitive stretching can cause back injuries.
 For example, if you’re repeatedly lifting boxes or other objects from the floor lifting overhead, rotating or twisting, you could develop pain.
 Handling heavy loads as well as being overtired or fatigued will also increase your risk of injury.

 Using Ergonomic Principals on the Job

-Ergonomic principles are designed to find the right workplace conditions to match the demands of the job, according to the American Chiropractic Association(ACA) website, Chirohealthy.
+Ergonomic principles are designed to find the right workplace conditions to match the demands of the job, according to the United States Department of Labor.
 The idea is to also make the workstation compatible with employees to make them safer and more productive.

 Among the suggestions, ACA makes are choosing a desk that is the proper height for your body and making sure all items on that desk are easily reached.
 Your feet should touch the floor with your legs and body forming an angle of 90 to 110 degrees.
 Your body should be kept straight with the head and neck upright and looking forward.
 Your eyes should be at the same height as the top of your computer monitor.

 While typing, keep your wrists straight, your shoulders perpendicular to the floor, and your forearms parallel to the floor.
 Try to use a book stand or paper holder when reading in order to keep your eyes in a neutral position.
 You should use a headset when talking on the phone, particularly if you talk for long periods.